sazeda1/Css_prac/README.md

 % - Defines the height/width in percent of the containing block initial - Sets the height/width to its default value inherit - The height/width will be inherited from its parent value
+# Setting max-width
+The max-width property is used to set the maximum width of an element.

+The max-width can be specified in length values, like px, cm, etc., or in percent (%) of the containing block, or set to none (this is default.
+Means that there is no maximum width).

+The problem with the <div> above occurs when the browser window is smaller than the width of the element (500px).
+The browser then adds a horizontal scrollbar to the page.

+Using max-width instead, in this situation, will improve the browser's handling of small windows.

+Tip: Drag the browser window to smaller than 500px wide, to see the difference between the two divs!